Toby222/NecroGame/README.md

 ## Development scripts

-- `yarn run format` - Auto-format the codebase.
+- `yarn format` - Auto-format the codebase.
-  - `yarn run lint` - Check if codebase conforms to prettier standard.
+  - `yarn lint` - Check if codebase conforms to codestandards.
-  - `yarn run test` - Check if codebase is ready for commit.
+  - `yarn test` - Check if codebase is ready for commit, including tsc and eslint warnings.
-- `yarn run dev` - Start a development server at `localhost:3000` and watch for code changes.
+- `yarn run dev` - Start a development server at `localhost` and watch for code changes.
-  - `yarn run build` - Create a production build.
-  - `yarn run start` - Host the latest production build at `localhost:3000`
+  - `yarn start` - Create a production build and host it at `localhost`

 ## Dependencies